pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+### Day 1205 Recover Motivation

+Yesterday I have a bad day in the work, but I am responsible for this situation, in these moments you need to stay quiet and review your ideas.
+I promise me that this type of situation don't happen again.
+I am looking for a book that can help me to works these concerns.
+Well, this will my next book to read.

 ##### Day 1204 DevSecOps

 Today I was learned about what is DevSecOps and how they can be applied into the development lifecycle.
 I was not know that this methodology is for example different from DevOps, we'll have some equals things but they have very different goals.